 - PEI: Intermediate Assessment Tests (Pruebas de Evaluación Intermedia, PEI).
-During the course, several exams will be carried out, the content of which will focus on the topics covered or on expositions of group works.
-The contents and timing of these exams will be set during the first days of class - PL: Lab Tests (Pruebas de Laboratorio, PL).
+During the course, an exam will be carried out, the content of which will focus on the topics covered.
+The contents and timing of the exam will be set during the first days of class - PL: Lab Tests (Pruebas de Laboratorio, PL).
 These tests consist on expansions or variations of the practices carried out that must be resolved by the students. - En: Deliverables (Entregable, En).
-An individual work and a group work will be delivered.
-The group work will be accompanied, in addition, by a work memory and it also will be presented in class. - PEF: Final Assessment Test (Prueba de Evaluación Final, PEF).
+A group work will be delivered.
+This group work will be accompanied, in addition, by a work memory and it also will be presented in class. - PEF: Final Assessment Test (Prueba de Evaluación Final, PEF).
 It consists of a written test, at the end of the teaching period, that requires the solving of a set of problems.